 Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.

 You can get recycled R22 now for existing AC equipment that use this certain refrigerant.

 The cost of R22 is going up because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your AC equipment was manufactured before January 2010, you have some options:
+However, if your AC equipment was made before January 2010, you have a few options:

-2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
+2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?